 These easy Kofta Ground Beef Bowls take inspiration from Greek and Middle Eastern cuisine with seasoned ground beef, creamy tzatziki, and a bright and fresh tomato cucumber salad all served as a tasty rice bowl.
 Easy to make, packed with protein and veggies, and better than takeout.

 My husband and I have a standing weekly tradition of ordering out from our favorite local Mediterranean restaurant, but it always gets me thinking about recreating these meals at home.

-While he gets the shawarma every single time, I love to try out different things but probably order the Kofta kabob more than anything else.
+While he gets the chicken shawarma every single time, I love to try out different things but probably order the Beef Kofta Kebab more than anything else.
 I just love the intensely spiced meat covered with creamy tzatziki and served with a fresh Israeli salad.

 One more thing I love about these kofta bowls is that they are great for meal prep since everything can be prepped in packed away for lunch.